What is a wishlist?

 These aren’t the only ways you can use wishlist data – but they are incredibly useful and can help you adjust and refine your sales strategy.

-- To measure if your email marketing campaigns perform – e.g. does emailing a discount code lead to purchases?
+- To measure if your email marketing campaigns perform – e.g. you can see if emailing a discount code leads to purchases

 What’s the best way to get customers to engage with wishlists?

 Ensure your wishlist provides a great experience.
 Customers who shop with you often might visit your website to browse your items, and create a wishlist while they are there.
 Make it easy for them to find their wishlist in their account when they have created it, and consider allowing customers to be able to create several wishlists.
 Don’t forget, they might have several events they want to save items for – don’t let them miss saving an item.

 Add social media sharing.
 Newer customers might not want to create an account to buy from you (yet) so add social media sharing to your listings as well as your wishlists.
 This will allow customers to share gift ideas for birthdays, Christmas, weddings and so on.
 If they enjoy the process, they’re more likely to finish with a great impression of your brand, and ultimately make a purchase.

 While we’re on the subject of social media, don’t forget the magic of adding the Pinterest Pin it button.
 Potential customers might save your listing as a Pin on Pinterest – and if they do, it’s free advertising for you, as Pins never get deleted!
 Since Pinterest acts like a search engine, that Pin potentially leads to other Pinterest users finding your product and making purchases too.

 Use wishlist information to plan email, PPC & social media campaigns.
 Talk about your wishlist feature on your social media to encourage people to try it, especially in the run-up to gift-giving in the holidays.
 Once you’ve collected that data, you can make use of it!
 Establish patterns, then use promotions to encourage customers to buy.